BastianChen/LEPrompter/README.md

 ## Datasets Preparation

-After the paper has been accepted, we will make the download links for the Surface Water dataset (SW dataset) and the Qinghai-Tibet Plateau Lake dataset (QTPL dataset) that we used available.
+After the paper has been accepted, we will make the download links for datasets that we used available.

 ### Split Dataset
 Alternatively, the datasets can be recreated to randomly split the datasets into training and testing sets, based on the original datasets.